automatically generated captions

 00:44:20 when stuff begins to go wrong but we have a model in the United States in Europe in Japan

-00:44:29 and it comes from this basic idea that life is invaluable so we will spend any amount of money to keep you going to
+00:44:29 and it comes from this basic idea that life is invaluable so we will spend any amount of money to keep you alive

-00:44:36 find us necessary anything is necessary this doesn't make sense to me
+00:44:36 do anything that is necessary. anything that's necessary this doesn't make sense to me

 00:44:41 but if you take that point of view then you tend to focus on people who are already sick rather than the obvious which